zenith-editor/zenith/docs/config.md

 ## Syntax highlighting config

 Syntax highlighting is defined by external configuration files.
-These file contains a collection of patterns that the editor uses to recognize various syntax elements.
-To specify the syntax highlighting file that the editor should use for a file extension, add the following to `zenith.conf`:
+These files may contain collections of patterns that the editor uses to recognize various syntax elements.
+Zenith reads every highlighting configuration declared in `zenith.conf`, which looks like this:

 ```
 [[highlight.zig]]